 Testing Strategies and Tactics for Mobile Applications

 Testing.
-No one really wants to do it.
-It’s expensive.
-It’s time consuming.
-But unfortunately, it’s needed to ensure that your consumers have a positive experience when they use your mobile applications.
-And it’s vital that you make sure that the experience is a great one for every consumer every time they use your application, starting with that very first time.
+It’s time consuming and expensive, yet critical to ensuring your consumers have a positive experience when they use your mobile applications.
+It’s vital that you make sure that the experience is a great one for every consumer every time they use your application, starting with that very first time.
 Fail to do a good job of testing and your customer will end up doing it for you—and unlike your testing team, your customers don’t have the tools or the time to report back problems.
 And keep in mind that your customers don’t want to be treated like guinea pigs.
 When they find a fault, they simply never come back, and you’ll never hear a word from them.

 The goal of your testing efforts is not to find errors.
 Perhaps your developer has actually done a great job and did not make any mistakes.
 Instead, your goal in testing should be to understand the quality of your offering.
 Does it work?
 Does it function as expected?
 Will it meet the needs of your users, so that they come back again and again?

 But when it comes to testing mobile applications there are unique challenges.
-The challenges of mobile testing present you with tradeoffs that you need to consider and choices that you need to make about the mix of different techniques and methods that you will use in testing.
+Mobile testing presents you with tradeoffs that you need to consider and choices that you need to make about the mix of different techniques and methods that you will use in testing.
 Each testing choice you consider will have pros and cons associated with it, and you will probably find that no one testing choice will be completely satisfying.
-Rather, you will need to consider a testing strategy that combines different testing options that together provide you with the best overall testing result that balances the tradeoff between cost, quality, and time-to-market.
+Rather, you will need to consider a testing strategy that combines different testing options that together provide you with the best overall testing result that balances the tradeoffs between cost, quality, and time-to-market.

 In this document, we examine the various testing options for mobile applications while explaining the factors that you will need to consider in determining your testing strategy.
 Finally, we make some recommendations on how you can combine the various testing options to find the testing strategy that fits your mobile application.

 To many, “mobile apps” have become synonymous with native applications (and hybrid applications).
-Commonly downloaded from an App store, they offer the user a unique experience that maximizes the capabilities of the device & operating systems for which they are developed.
+Commonly downloaded from an app store, they offer the user a unique experience that maximizes the capabilities of the device & operating systems for which they are developed.
 The app download is often controlled by the gate-keeping app store, with mechanisms in place to charge potential consumers.
-This simple and proven monetization model has fueled native apps very popular in the development community.
+This simple and proven monetization model has fueled native app popularity within the development community.
 Beyond their acceptance in the consumer market, they also allow enterprises to deliver productivity tools to an increasingly mobile workforce.

 While native applications can provide a rich experience to the user—and possibly a lucrative one for the developer—they also add some complexity to the lives of those tasked with testing them.

 Native applications are tied to the hip with the hardware and operating systems for which they are written.
 To meet the challenge of testing for native mobile applications, it’s essential to test on the physical devices supported by your application.
 You’ll also want to ensure backward compatibility with each older generation of the device you’re expected to support.
-Owning and maintaining a version of each device can be expensive and burdensome.
-Consistency in executing your test plan is also a problem when you’re limited to manual testing from a proverbial closet of mobile devices.
-Finally, you’ll want to be sure that when issues are found with your native apps that they can be quickly captured and shared with others.
+And you’ll want to account for updates to the operating systems, especially popular “major” releases that users will apply quickly upon availability.

-When we test mobile Web applications we encounter several challenges presented by the nature of the global, mobile Web.
+When we test both native and mobile Web applications we encounter several challenges.
 As we understand the nature of each challenge, we can explore different technology options to manage issues and mitigate risk.
-Coming up with the right solutions for your requires an assessment of the advantages and disadvantages inherent in each of the testing options available to you and determining the technology that best suits your testing requirements.
-These mobile testing challenges include devices, network, and scripting.
+Coming up with the right solutions requires an assessment of the advantages and disadvantages inherent in each of the testing options available to you and determining the technology that best suits your testing requirements.

 Devices: The Biggest Mobile Testing Challenge

-The mobile devices used by consumers create the most obvious challenge to mobile Web testing.
-There are potentially tens of thousands of different client devices that could be used to access your mobile app or website, and they must therefore all be considered when testing your mobile applications.
-This number can be reduced to an extent, but each time you reduce the number of device types that you test against, you are taking a chance that your application might not work on a device, locking out a number of potential customers.
+The mobile devices used by consumers create the most obvious challenge to mobile testing.
+Potentially tens of thousands of different client devices could be used to access your mobile app or website, and they must therefore all be considered when testing your mobile applications.
+Add to this the different versions of operating systems, and the permutations get crazy-big!
+You can sacrifice coverage across device/OS combinations to an extent, but when you reduce the number of device types that you test against, you are taking a chance that your application might not work for a number of potential customers.
 To handle the device challenge, you have three options: You can test exclusively using real devices, you can test exclusively with emulated devices, or you can use a combination of each.

 When you encounter an application fault, you will have the information to isolate and thus correct the problem.
-Emulated devices are thus cost effective, because a single platform with frequent updates of device profiles can be used to test every device on the market both today and tomorrow.
+Solutions emulating mobile devices are thus cost effective, because a single platform with frequent updates of device profiles can be used to test every device on the market both today and tomorrow.

 Fortunately you’re not limited to an either/or selection when determining the right device solution for your mobile testing needs.
 A third approach is to select a mix of both emulation and real device testing.
 First start testing in an emulated environment to take advantage of the speed and device diversity that an emulator can provide.
 Emulated device testing early in the development cycle can help you achieve these goals at a relatively low cost.
 Early in the development cycle you don’t need the pixel-perfect rendering afforded by an actual device.
 The risk of not having the nth degree of certitude is easily outweighed by the benefits gained by increasing the number of test cases and device types covered in the test suite.
 Add real devices into your test plan later in the development cycle so you can add validate the applications are functioning as expected and certify that all development requirements and objectives have been met.